dvirgiln/dvirgiln.github.io/_posts/2019-02-25-akka-streams-windowing.md

 }
 ```

-Then we want to convert our Streaming of SalesRecords into a streaming of window commands:
+Then we want to convert our Streaming of SalesRecords into a streaming of **window commands**.
+This means that for every record in time we need to generate a set of commands that would open new windows, close existing windows and add a record to a window.
+You will see in a few minutes how to generate this commands, and all the logic behind.
+For the moment this is how the window commands look like:

 ```
 sealed trait WindowCommand {